Month of the Military Child

 Schools are encouraged to display a “Wall of Honor” as a visual depiction of the school’s military student population.
 These bulletin boards typically display pictures of military-connected students, or different color graphics (based on military branch) representing the number of military students in the school.

-Across the State, Friday, April 21, 2017, will be the day to “Purple Up!
+“Purple Up!
 For Military Kids.”
-We encourage the entire school community – teachers, principals, students, parents, bus drivers, etc. – to wear purple on April 17 to show support for our military students and appreciation for their strength and sacrifices.
+Is a day in April normally around April 13th set aside for everyone around the Nation to show their support for military connected students.
+VDOE encourages the entire school community – teachers, principals, students, parents, bus drivers, etc. – to wear purple on this day in April to show support for our military students and appreciation for their strength and sacrifices.
 Purple represents the blending of the colors of the five branches of our armed forces.
 Here in Virginia, we are proud to be home to Air Force, Army, Coast Guard, Marine Corps, Navy, National Guard and Reserve families.
-VDOE has provided flyers to display in your school for the Purple Up! celebration
+VDOE has provided flyers to display in your school for the Purple Up!
+Celebration

 “Share Your Story” Project